fledge-iot/fledge-north-opcuaclient/docs/index.rst

 North OPC UA Client
 ===================

-The *fledge-north-opcuaclient* plugin allows data to be sent with an OPC UA Client to a OPC UA Server.
+The *fledge-north-opcuaclient* is a python based OPC UA Client plugin for Fledge that sends data north to an OPC UA Server.

 The plugin may be used within a north *task* or *service*.
 Both of these are created via the *North* menu item in the Fledge user interface.